mewbotorg/mewbot/docs/dev-docs/io-dev-notes/discord-dev-notes.md

 ### Pycord is not seeing events I expect it to

-If you have enabled the appropiate scope for your bot via the developer token, and you are still not getting input events, you may need to update the intents in the __init__ of DiscordInput.
+If you have enabled the appropriate scope for your bot via the developer token, and you are still not getting input events, you may need to update the intents in the __init__ of DiscordInput.
 Currently they are set to `all` - but something might have altered here.